I joined Mikael Rechtsman's group at Pennsylvania State University

-Since joining, my research has focused on the properties of systems with non-uniform
+While at Stanford, my research focused on the properties of systems with non-uniform

 distributions of gain and loss.
-This project has yielded the results:
+These efforts resulted in:

 - Development of a general theory of parity-time symmetric photonic crystals.

-- Derive a general condition for systems to exhibit 'bending' eigenvalue trajectories
+- Derivation of a general condition for systems to exhibit 'bending' eigenvalue trajectories

 as the gain or loss in a system is varied.